MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 #### Resize images

 Your report indicates that serving appropriately sized images is one of the top opportunities for improving the performance of the page.
 Resizing images helps reduce the size of the network payload.
-If your user is viewing your images on a mobile device screen that is 500-pixels-wide, there is really no point in sending a 1500-pixel-wide image.
+If your user is viewing your images on a mobile device screen that is 500-pixels-wide, there's really no point in sending a 1500-pixel-wide image.
 Ideally, you send a 500-pixel-wide image, at most.

-In the **Opportunities** section of your report, click **Properly size images** to display which images should be resized. **Lighthouse** lists four `.png` files which can be resized to improve load time:
+In the **Opportunities** section of your report, click **Properly size images** to display which images to resize. **Lighthouse** lists four `.jpg` files you should resize to improve load time:

 ![The Opportunities section showing four images to be optimized, along with the potential data savings](./images/resize-images.png)

-Before resizing these images, verify the amount of data the server must send to the browser for these images to be displayed:
+Before resizing these images, verify the amount of data the server must send to the browser to display these images:

 1. Open the **Network** tool.